 Practise - with more decodable readers than any other reading programme

 Offer richer reading - through a huge selection of stories with children's best-loved characters

 Bridge the gap - with support for the transition from phonics into richer reading

 Support parents - with detailed inside cover notes in every title

-The scheme moves through levels, offering a wide range of fiction and non-fiction texts, including poetry and play scripts.
+As pupils develop their skills our scheme moves through levels, offering a wider range of fiction and non-fiction texts, including poetry and play scripts.
 The school is able to track children’s progress but also ensures they are being exposed to a wide range of genres and text types.
 These books also introduce pupils to elements such as chapters, content pages and glossaries, which they may not have seen before.